MARSDevelopment/CheckEngine/BUG_LIST.md

 2a.)
 When hitting done, hide keypad & save values
 3.)
 Need to group displayed variables into drop down menus or similar grouping/categories 3a.)
 Groupings TBD
+4.)
+On click in settings page for itemvalue, the issue is when clicking it pulls up a regular edit table, instead of a numeric edit table

 Future Growth: